moveit/moveit.ros.org/support/index.markdown

   * Also [join the MoveIt! users mailing list](https://groups.google.com/forum/#!forum/moveit-users/join) (moveit-users _at_ googlegroups _dot_ com) for receiving announcements.
     * (September 2016) We are transitioning to not using the mailing list for basic user questions but only for announcements and high level milestone questions.

+### Developer Discussions

+For discussion of future development, maintenance, testing, and releases see the [Discourse](http://discourse.ros.org/c/moveit-developers) category.
+This location is not for MoveIt! users questions or specific robot application questions.

 ### MoveIt!
 Issues

 Post issues to the corresponding github repo for MoveIt! - default to the main "moveit" repo when unsure: